owenBeresford/CatProfileDemo/README.md

 I have not built:

 - A professional level webpack (imported it)
-- Any security on APIs or HTTPS etc
 - CSS a tied to each component, as this project isn't large enough to need that organisation
 - support for older browsers yet; for a product I would transpile to a more generic version of JS.
 - correct types to compile Mongoose + lean() + typescript.
 I spent 4h trying to solve that mess.
 I could dodge by making that class a JS file